pranshugaba/partial-exploration-old/README.md

        This will copy the "results" directory into current working directory in host machine.

-    3. For reproducing the results of Table 3 follow the above procedure with the script "run_ctmdp_experiments.sh".
+    3. For reproducing the results of Table 3 follow the above procedure with the script "run_ctmdp_benchmarks.sh".
 Then copy the directory "ctmdp_results" to the host machine.